We are an inclusive community that strives for excellence

 If you have any questions, you can contact Shelley Laird on 9742 6659.

-The Department of Education and Training (DET) allows all government schools to hold four curriculum days per year.
+The Department of Education (DE) allows all government schools to hold four curriculum days per year.
 Curriculum days are pupil free days which allow the staff to work together on planning and professional development activities.
 The first day of Term 1 is a student-free day in all government schools to allow for appropriate planning to take place for the arrival of students.
-School Council has approved the following dates for 2025 as curriculum days:
+School Council has approved the following dates for 2026 as curriculum days:

-The Department of Education and Training (DET) allows all government schools to hold a common professional practice day on the same day for all staff.
+The Department of Education (DE) allows all government schools to hold a common professional practice day on the same day for all staff.
 This is to enable the most effective and efficient use of this day.
 We have scheduled our professional practice day on the following day.
 Students will not be required to attend school on this day:

 This information is for parents, carers and guardians about the new Education and Training Reform Amendment (Protection of School Communities) Bill 2021.